Chileans and Argentines ready to gaze at total solar eclipse

 Millions are expected to gaze at the cosmic spectacle that will begin at 10:24 a.m. local time (1824 GMT) in the South Pacific and sweep along a path extending 6,800 miles (11,000 kilometers) across open waters to Chile and Argentina, the only places that the total eclipse will be seen aside from an uninhabited island out in the ocean.

 The eclipse is expected to make its first landfall in Chile at 3:22 p.m.
-(1922 GMT) in La Serena, a city of some 200,000 people where the arrival of more than 300,000 visitors forced the local water company to increase output and service gas stations to store extra fuel.
+(1922 GMT, or 12:22 p.m.
+Pacific Daylight Time) in La Serena, a city of some 200,000 people where the arrival of more than 300,000 visitors forced the local water company to increase output and service gas stations to store extra fuel.
 Police and health services were also reinforced.

 The total eclipse will begin there at 4:38 p.m. and last about 2½ minutes.